Dive into the splendor of Rosemary to boost your memory, mood, and immune health.

 Directions: Apply a small into your hand, on a wash cloth, or sponge rub into wet skin.

-Ingredients: Ingredients: Natural African Black Soap, Butyrospermum Parkii (Shea Butter), Cocos Nucifera (Coconut Oil), Carthamus tinctorius (Safflower Oil), Vitamin E, Vitamin D3, and Rosemary Oil.
+Ingredients: Natural African Black Soap, Butyrospermum Parkii (Shea Butter), Cocos Nucifera (Coconut Oil), Carthamus tinctorius (Safflower Oil), d-alpha-tocopherol (Vitamin E), Cholecalciferol (Vitamin D3), Rosemary and Lemon Essential Oil.

 Science Behind the Formula: